kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

             \includegraphics[width=100pt]{../images/mid-2-deconv-2.png}
             \caption{energy 0.19733}
         \end{subfigure}
         \caption{PSF selection for one node with 3 candidates and the deconvolved images.
-The candidate with the smallest energy is chosen}
+The candidate with the smallest correlation-based energy is chosen}
         \label{psf-select-example}
     \end{figure}

-- paper doesn't mention how they compute the latent image
-- fast deconvolution in frequency domain results in ringing artifacts in restored image -> this would affect candidate selection -> use more accurate spatial IRLS-method which is very slow
-- if :math:`I^k` is correct should contain salient edges -> compute :math:`\tilde{I^k}`: Gaussian smoothed (reduce noise) and shock filtered (significant edges)

-- cross correlation of gradient magnitudes between :math:`I^k` and :math:`\tilde{I^k}`
-- only salient edges will not be changed significantly: in blurred images almost all edges will alter through shock filtering and in images with ringing artifacts and other structural problems the edges are ruined too -> correlation value decreases
-- example for PSF selection see figure :ref:`psf-select-example`